 The stimulus checks are intended to provide temporary relief to those struggling due to the unprecedented challenges caused by the coronavirus pandemic.
 How you use the money will depend on your individual circumstances.
 Some options include paying down debt, establishing an emergency fund, or investing.

-A SoFi Money® cash management account could be one place to stash your stimulus check.
+A SoFi checking and savings account could be one place to stash your stimulus check.
 Getting started is as easy as depositing the stimulus check.
-From there, SoFi Money makes it easy to earn interest and receive cash back on purchases.
-A SoFi Money account allows you to spend, save, and earn money from one place.
+From there, SoFi Checking and Savings makes it easy to earn interest and receive cash back on purchases.
+A SoFi Checking and Savings account allows you to spend, save, and earn money from one place.
 There are no account fees and your cash balance earns interest.
 The interest rate and fee structure is subject to change at any time, but SoFi aims to offer competitive interest rates and not charge any account fees.

-With SoFi Money’s vaults feature account holders can create financial vaults within a SoFi Money account for different reasons such as an emergency fund or investing account.
+With SoFi, account holders can create financial vaults within a SoFi Checking and Savings account for different reasons such as an emergency fund or investing account.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.